 - Chinmoy Sarkar, University of Hong Kong

-The overall aim of this ESRC seminar series is to consider how public health can contribute to urban planning and the delivery of healthy sustainable communities.
-This series offers a forum for academics and practitioners to discuss the obstacles to reuniting planning and health and identify workable and economically viable solutions that help deliver health outcomes, wellbeing and equity in cities and neighbourhoods.
+The overall aim of this ESRC seminar series was to consider how public health can contribute to urban planning and the delivery of healthy sustainable communities.
+This series offered a forum for academics and practitioners to discuss the obstacles to reuniting planning and health and identify workable and economically viable solutions that help deliver health outcomes, wellbeing and equity in cities and neighbourhoods.

-This ESRC seminar series supports Public Health England's Healthy People, Healthy Places Programme.
+This ESRC seminar series supported Public Health England's Healthy People, Healthy Places programme.

-Three interlinked core themes will be explored in the series:
+Three interlinked core themes were explored in the series: